ViennaTools/ViennaPS/README.md

 ```
 This creates 2 executables `ViennaPS2D` and `ViennaPS3D` which run processes in 2 or 3 dimensions respectively.
 Every configuration file can be run in 2D or 3D mode.

 The configuration file must obey a certain structure in order to be parsed correctly.
 An example for a configuration file can be seen in _SampleConfig.txt_.
-The configuration file is parsed line by line and each succesfully parsed line is executed immediately.
+The configuration file is parsed line by line and each successfully parsed line is executed immediately.
 A detailed documentation for the configuration file can be found in **app/README.md**.

 ## Contributing